-What are the three phases?
+What is the status of the three phases?

 Phase Two is to completely pay off all of the camp's debt.
 This phase has been completed, and Mahoning Valley is now debt free.

 What is the problem with the current pool?

-How many beds will the Lodge hold?
+How many beds does the Legacy Lodge hold?

 Legacy Lodge has five rooms, each with its own separate entrance and restroom.
 Each room has six beds.
 This provides the camp 30 total additional beds, which across our eight-week summer camp season gives us the opportunity to serve 240 additional people.